rwaldron/johnny-five/docs/servo-animation.md

 ##### Servo on pin 10

-Basic example with servo connected to pin 10.
+Servo connected to pin 10.
 Requires servo on pin that supports PWM (usually denoted by ~).

 ![docs/breadboard/servo.png](breadboard/servo.png)<br>